 Diagnosis of Breast Cancer

-During an ultrasound, sound waves are bounced off tissues.
-The echoes are converted into a picture.
-Ultrasound is used to evaluate lumps that have been identified through breast self-exam, clinical breast exam, or mammography.
+During an ultrasound, sound waves are bounced off tissues and turned into a picture.
+This test is used to check lumps that were found another way such as by exam or mammogram.
 They help to see if a mass is solid or liquid-filled.
-Solid masses are generally more concerning than cystic or liquid-filled masses
+For the most part, solid masses are more of a worry.

 Ultrasound may also be used to: